Plecostomus (Pelco) Care Guide: Species, Tank Setup, Tank Size, and Breeding

 Zebra Pleco Hypancistrus

-A Plecostomus fish has healthy eyes, always active at the bottom of the aquarium, eats continuously, cleaning the aquarium glass and other objects.
+A Plecostomus fish has healthy eyes, is always active at the bottom of the aquarium, eats continuously, and cleans the aquarium glass and other objects.

-Don’t overcrowd your tank, a common pleco fish can be stressed.
-Water should be changed regularly.
-Do set up a proper filtration in your fish tank.
+Don’t overcrowd your tank; a common pleco fish can be stressed.
+Water should be changed regularly, and proper filtration should be set up.
 You can quickly identify a sick pleco if you see the loss of color, cloudy eyes, frayed fins, labored breathing, and spots or fungus on the mouth or body.

-To get rid of cloudy eyes, filter your fish tank water, and do proper treatment.
+To get rid of cloudy eyes, filter your fish tank water and treat it properly.

-As you see, pleco fish has spots on the body and rubbing it on the objects then quarantine immediately.
+As you see, pleco fish have spots on their bodies.
+Rub it on the objects and quarantine them immediately.
 You may need to do a two-week ich remedy in a quarantine tank.

 Pleco Breeding

-As we already discussed, they are large in size and thus need a large tank.
-This requirement makes it quite impossible for any aquarist to breed them in captivity.
-Maybe this is the reason there is not much known about Plecostomus breeding.
+As we already discussed, they are large and thus need a large tank.
+This requirement makes it quite impossible for any aquarist to breed them in captivity, which may be why little is known about Plecostomus breeding.

-In the wild, they spawn in caves or hiding and lays a large volume of eggs on a flat surface.
-The male guards and take care of the eggs until they hatch.
+In the wild, they spawn in caves or hide, laying a large number of eggs on a flat surface.
+The male guards and takes care of the eggs until they hatch.
 The fries need constant care and feeding.
 Their diet mainly includes a large amount of protein.

 Should You Keep Plecostomus?

-Common Pleco needs a lot of commitment and care, especially when they are young.
-We have given all the information related to their diet, tank setup, and breeding.
-It will help you decide if this fish of the Loricariidae family is suitable for you or not.
+Common Plecos require a lot of commitment and care, especially when they are young.
+We have provided all the information related to their diet, tank setup, and breeding.
+It will help you decide if this fish from the Loricariidae family suits you.

-Their size and tank requirement can make everything look complex.
-So, it is generally kept by experienced fish keepers only.
+Their size and tank requirements can make everything look complex, so they are generally kept by experienced fishkeepers only.
 For beginners, things can become quite messy and challenging as they grow.

 Are you planning to have Common Pleco for your aquarium?
-Or already have one?
-Let us know in the comment if we forget to mention anything about them.
+Or do you already have one?
+Let us know in the comment if we forgot to mention anything about them.